artur-duart/guessing-game/README.md

 ## Acknowledgements

-This game was created as a project for the "Computational Thinking and Application Server" course at FIAP.
+This game was created as a project for the the Computational Thinking and Application Server subject of the Internet Systems course at FIAP.